mkishore3/lumaa-spring-2025-ai-ml/README.md

 To run the recommender function and process the text data, open the Jupyter Notebook from the repository: `recommendation_system.ipynb`.

 ## Results
+To utilize the recommendation system, simply call the `recommend_movies` function and pass an input string as a parameter.
+See the example input/output below:

 **Example input:**
 `recommend_movies("A thrilling space adventure with humor")`